-- (1) This section applies if the tribunal- - (a) confirms the category of the forensic order as community; or - (b) changes the category of the forensic order to community. - (2) The tribunal must- - (a) order that an authorised doctor or a senior practitioner under the Forensic Disability Act must not change the category of the order to inpatient; or - (b) approve that an authorised doctor under section 212 or a senior practitioner under the Forensic Disability Act, section 20 may, at a future time, change the nature or extent of treatment in the community received by the person, to the extent and subject to the conditions decided by the tribunal.
+- (1) This section applies if the tribunal- - (a) confirms the category of the forensic order as community; or - (b) changes the category of the forensic order to community. - (2) The tribunal must- - (a) order that an authorised doctor or a senior practitioner under the Forensic Disability Act must not change the category of the order to inpatient; or changing the category of the forensic order from community to inpatient, with or without limited community treatment

+(b) approve that an authorised doctor under section 212 or a senior practitioner under the Forensic Disability Act, section 20 may, at a future time, change the nature or extent of treatment in the community received by the person, to the extent and subject to the conditions decided by the tribunal.